 You might not know the name Chris Smith, but you’ll probably have seen at least one of his films.
 In 2004 he made the tube (even more?) terrifying with horror movie Creep, and a decade later he took on Father Christmas in the underrated Get Santa.
 With a varied filmography spanning horror, comedy, and historical action under his belt, Chris has gone stateside for his latest film – a neo-noir road trip movie starring Tye Sheridan, Emory Cohen and Bel Powley.
-We caught up with him for a quick chat about writing and directing Detour, and what he’s moving onto next.
+We caught up with him for a quick chat about writing and directing Detour,

 Were there any films in particular that inspired the stylistic feel of Detour, and how much of the film did you visualise when working on the script?

 That’s a very good question.
 In terms of the visual style, everything starts for me from the narrative style, in the sense that even though the origin of this story came from a meeting in L.A just after I’d finished writing Triangle, and someone said “Can we try and come up with a version of Strangers on a Train?”
 The film bears no resemblance to that.
 The Woman in the Window by Fritz Lang was the biggest influence for me, which has the idea that whatever can go wrong, will go wrong, and then more modern films like U Turn by Oliver Stone and Blood Simple.

 I was very aware that visually, I didn’t want the movie to just look like a kid at home moping about wanting to kill his dad, and then an American indie-looking movie on the road, which would have been your classic walk-and-talk, in-a-car look.
 I wanted the film to have a much more heightened look than that, much more stark.
 There’s no one influence, but a multitude, such as – and I hate to sound pretentious – the early Godards with yellows and blues, and The Killing.
 These are all films that use structure, and I think it was about giving the whole thing a really bold look.